PythonLatest/Python-3.12.1/README.md

 On macOS, there are additional configure and build options related to macOS framework and universal builds.
 Refer to Mac/README.rst.

-On Windows, see PCbuild/readme.txt.

-To build Windows installer, see Tools/msi/README.txt.

 If you wish, you can create a subdirectory and invoke configure from there.
 For example:

 mkdir debug